Anil Kumar Gupta (scientist): Research

-With a focus on Indian monsoons, Gupta has contributed to the fields of micropaleontology, paleoclimatology, and paleoceanography, with reference to the Indian monsoon system.
-Gupta assisted in the publication of the Inventory of Glacial Lakes of Uttarakhand.
-Over 200 of his articles have been published in journals such as Nature, Science, Nature Geoscience, Nature Communications, Communication Earth and Environment, Scientific Reports, Geology, Geophysical Research Letters, and Palaeo3.
+Gupta has contributed to the fields of micropaleontology, paleoclimatology, and paleoceanography, with a focus on the Indian monsoon system.
+He assisted in the publication of the Inventory of Glacial Lakes of Uttarakhand.

 Gupta's work focuses on decadal to millennial-scale changes in the South Asian and Indian monsoon systems and their teleconnections with climatic shifts in the North Atlantic.
 His research is based on proxy records from the Arabian Sea, the Indian Himalaya, and the Ganges Basin.
 He and his team have studied foraminifera microfossils from the Arabian Sea to identify both short- and long-term shifts in the South Asian and Indian monsoons during the Quaternary.
-His work links Asian and Indian monsoon failures to societal collapses, human migrations, and changes in agricultural practices in South Asia during the Holocene.
-His recent studies from the Himalayan and Ganges Basin lakes indicate a long arid phase during 4,350-2,900 years BP that led to the displacement of Indus settlements and a major change in agricultural practices, including land use patterns.
+His work links Asian and Indian monsoon failures to societal collapses, human migrations, and changes in agricultural practices in South Asia during the Holocene epoch.
+His recent studies from the Himalayan and Ganges Basin lakes have indicated a long arid phase between 4,350 and 2,900 years BP that led to the displacement of Indus settlements and a major change in agricultural practices, including land use patterns.

 To understand the history of Indian monsoon variability, as well as changes in the Indian Ocean, Gupta has studied benthic and planktic foraminifera, as well as their stable isotopes from Ocean Drilling Program (ODP) cores.
 His research includes the first identification of the Indian Ocean Dipole in a paleoclimate record and the documentation of Bond cycles in the paleorecord of the Indian monsoon over the Holocene.
-To understand precipitation variations in the region, Gupta has studied lake deposits and cave carbonates (speleothems) from different parts of the Indian landmass and has produced the longest speleothem record from India, revealing major shifts in the intensity of the Indian monsoon for the first time.
+To understand regional precipitation, Gupta studied lake deposits and cave carbonates (speleothems) across the Indian landmass.
+His work produced the longest speleothem record from India, which revealed major shifts in the intensity of the Indian monsoon.